losandes/hilaryjs/README.md

 });
 ```

-When composing the application, you can register a factory that uses the other modules to expose a decoupled interface:
+When composing the application, you can register a factory that uses the other modules to expose a decoupled interface (note you should only resolve your dependencies in a composition root, otherwise you are using the service-location anti-pattern):

 ```JavaScript
 hilary.register('echoFactory', function(saySomething) {